stefanodipierro/django-nextjs-blog/memory-bank/progress.md

 We are now focusing on UX polishing tasks to improve the overall reading experience and visual design:
 1. ✅ Restyled the footer newsletter input to match the search bar width and improve alignment
 2. ✅ Added support for side images in post content (backend implementation)
-3. Next: Implementing frontend display of side images that float beside text on larger screens
+3. ✅ Implemented frontend display of side images that float beside text on larger screens

+SEO meta tags have been implemented and validated using Lighthouse and manual checks with platform-specific tools.
+Basic documentation and CI checks for SEO are also complete.

 ## Known Issues
 - Need to improve error handling in API views